jourdanrodrigues/bare-django-repo/docs/NEWAPP.md

 5. Make it a [bare repo][bare_repo_link] with `git init --bare`;

-6. Run the command `./deploy.sh` to generate the basics for the project.
+6. Run the command `./deploy.sh -a` to generate the basics for the project.

+> The "-a" parameter is to make checks over "pip" too.

 > Note: if you use a Python version different than 2.7, you have to set an [`app.json`][app_json_link] and [push a deploy](#pushing-to-production).